 Health Services provides a range of services including general health care, STI testing, inpatient services and emergency medical care.
 You can request a male or female medical provider or you can request a specific provider by name.
 We are located at 13 Brown Street on the corner of Brown and Charlesfield Streets.

 The following titles have good comprehensive discussions of premature ejaculation, including causes and treatments.
-Both titles are available for loan from Health Education:
+Both titles are available for loan from Health Promotion:

 - The New Male Sexuality by Bernie Zilbergeld